China–North Korea relations: 2020s

-In the 2020s, China started omitting mentioning "denuclearisation of the Korean Peninsula" in its official statements regarding North Korea.
+In the 2020s, China started omitting mentioning "denuclearization of the Korean Peninsula" in its official statements regarding North Korea.
 In June 2020, North Korea was one of 53 countries that backed the Hong Kong national security law at the United Nations.
 On 29 January 2021, North Korea's Ministry of Foreign Affairs released a statement defending China's policies in Hong Kong and Xinjiang, accusing Western countries of creating a "human rights virus" that is "doomed to failure".
+On 1 July 2021, Kim Jong Un sent congratulatory greetings to Xi on the 100th Anniversary of the Chinese Communist Party, writing that the "100-year-long history of the CPC characterized by the changes and miracles unheard of in the history of thousands of years proved that the party's leadership and socialism with Chinese characteristics are the most correct option and guarantee for achieving the prosperity of the Chinese nation".
+He continued by saying "'Hostile forces' vicious slander and all-round pressure upon the CPC are no more than a last-ditch attempt, They can never check the ongoing advance of the Chinese people, rallied close around General Secretary Xi Jinping, toward a fresh victory".

 After the 20th CCP National Congress in 2022, Rodong Sinmun, official newspaper of the ruling Workers' Party of Korea, wrote a long editorial praising Xi, titling both Kim and Xi Suryong (수령), a title historically reserved for North Korea's founder Kim Il Sung.
 In July 2023, CCP Politburo member and vice chairman of the Standing Committee of the National People's Congress Li Hongzhong visited North Korea to attend the 70th Day of Victory in the Great Fatherland Liberation War, the first trip by a high-ranking Chinese official since the beginning of the COVID-19 pandemic.
 During the visit, Li met with Kim Jong Un, where he gave a letter from Xi.
 Li also attended a North Korean military parade together with Kim and Russian defense minister Sergei Shoigu.

-On January 1, 2024, the two countries’ top leaders designated 2024 as the "China-North Korea Friendship Year” to mark the 75th anniversary of the relationship, and launched a series of activities.
+On January 1, 2024, the two countries' top leaders designated 2024 as the "China-North Korea Friendship Year" to mark the 75th anniversary of the relationship, and launched a series of activities.
 In April 2024, NPCSC chair Zhao Leji visited North Korea, making him the highest-level Chinese official who has visited North Korea since CCP general secretary Xi Jinping visited North Korea in 2019.
 During the visit, Zhao holds a meeting with his North Korean counterpart Choe Ryong-hae and North Korean leader Kim Jong Un.
 However, ties were overshadowed by North Korea's new alliance with Russia, with the celebrations being muted.
 North Korean leader Kim Jong Un and Chinese leader Xi Jinping only exchanged letters, with no public celebrations.